 There is a saying, “There is no such thing as an original idea.”
 If you’ve thought of it, chances are someone else thought of it too.
 Ensure the design or slogan you’re trying to make a profit from has not always been copyrighted.

-You cannot replicate a design and sell it, but you can be inspired by design and create your own version of it as long as it looks visually different.
+You cannot replicate a design and sell it, but you can be inspired by the design and create your own version of it as long as it looks visually different.

 To check whether a phrase has been trademarked, first, you need to understand what trademark and intellectual property truly mean.
 Every country has its own trademark search engine, and a search can reveal whether the phrase you want to use is already trademarked.